 High blood pressure with rates higher than the average 130/80 can constantly strain the heart.
 It is best to talk with a doctor on recommended steps to lower the numbers.

-On the other hand, high cholesterol levels can also increase the risk of heart disease.
-A healthy diet and regular exercise can prevent these from developing into something serious and promote heart healthy lifestyle.
+High cholesterol levels can also increase the risk of heart disease.
+A healthy diet and regular exercise can prevent these from developing into something serious and promote heart healthy living.

-Start with cutting the amount of fried foods and processed foods.
-Instead, replace them with plant-based food such as whole grains and foods low in saturated fat.
+Start with cutting the amount of fried and processed foods.
+Instead, replace them with plant-based food (including whole grain breads and cereals) and foods low in saturated fat.

 People who are overweight or have excess fats have a higher risk of developing heart disease.
 Carrying the extra weight can put additional stress on the heart and blood vessels.